 10 - Expulsion of Members

-Any member who shall be suspended under Kennel Club rule A42j(5) and/or any member whose dog(s) is/are disqualified under Kennel Club rule A42j(9) shall ipso facto cease to be a member of the Club.
+Any member who shall be disqualified under Kennel Club rule A11.j.(5) and/or Kennel Club Rule A11.j.(9) shall ipso facto cease to be a member of the Club.

 If the conduct of any member shall, in the opinion of the Committee of the Club, be injurious or likely to be injurious to the character or interests of the Club, the Committee may, at a meeting the notice of which includes as an object the consideration of the conduct of the member, determine that a Special General Meeting of the Club shall be called for the purpose of passing a resolution to expel him/her.